MAKE YOUR OWN ESCAPE ROOM FOR KIDS

 It goes without saying someone should be around to supervise and offer hints if needed.
 My biggest piece of advice is to let the kids engage their grey matter and work through puzzles.
 Part of the joy of an escape room is experiencing the ah-ha moment.
 If you step in too soon, offering a hint, you may inadvertently stop that magic moment.

 When I run my games, I offer the players hints in exchange for a forfeit.
-They usually have to perform something silly, a tongue twister or maybe hopping on one leg pretending to be a pirate for a minute.
-For example my favourite way to offer hints is to have them fish out a hint cards from different tubs of slime.
-Such as cooked spaghetti or those slimy floristry beads, what ever it is they have to rummage around to pull out a card in exchange for a hint.
+I usually get the players to perform something silly, a tongue twister or maybe hopping on one leg pretending to be a pirate for a minute.
+They then don’t feel like they have just given up!

 Once you’ve got those puzzles sorted, it’s time to give some thought to the grand finale!
 What’s the big reveal?
 How will you make it satisfying?
 Maybe a locked treasure chest filled with goodies?
 You definitely want to leave your players feeling satisfied with their efforts and excited about the reward.
 And If you really want to make your game one to remember, decorate with props and play some atmospheric music (youtube is a goldmine).